Our Privacy Promise

 - Independent event organisers.
 Your information may be shared with us by independent event organisers, for example the London Marathon or fundraising sites like Just Giving or Virgin Money Giving.
 These independent third parties will only pass on your data when you have indicated that you wish to support the Blind Veterans UK Group with your explicit consent.

 - Third party organisations.
-We may obtain information from third parties if you have agreed we can approach them, for example to obtain a reference or the Disclosure and Barring Service.
-You may have provided permission for a company or other organisation to share or sell your data with/to third parties, including charities.
-This could be when you buy a product or service, register for an online competition or survey, install an application on your mobile phone, or sign up with a comparison site.
-We can only use this data where we have been named as a recipient of the data or the third party has named a charity subsection into which we fit.
-We may also be provided with credit/debit card details and whether you are a taxpayer for Gift Aid purposes.
+We may obtain personal data from third parties, if you have agreed we can approach them.
+For example, where we need to obtain a reference or when we need a DBS/DS from the Disclosure and Barring Service.
+You may have provided your consent by agreeing to terms and conditions to allow a company or other organisation to share or sell your data with/to third parties, including charities.
+This can occur when you buy a product or service, register for an online competition or complete a survey, when install an application on your mobile phone, or signing-up with a comparison site.
+On occasions Blind Veterans UK will purchase direct marketing data from these third-party brokers.
+We only purchase direct mailing lists, that include a name and a postal address.
+This allows us to send postal marketing materials to individuals that have opted in to receive such material.
+We will always perform due diligence on any purchased data and will supress the use of an individuals’ personal data on request.
+Note: We can only use this data where we have been either named as a recipient of the data or the third party has named/indicated a charity subsection into which we fit.
+We may also be provided with details of whether you are a taxpayer for Gift Aid purposes.

-- Digital, Online and Social media.
-Like all companies, through our website and mobile apps, we may collect information about what browser you are using, your IP address and computer operating system and may use this information to improve the services we offer.
+- Digital, Online and social media.
+Like all companies, through our website and mobile apps, we may collect data about what browser you are using, your IP address and computer operating system and may use this data to improve the services we offer.
 Depending on your settings or the privacy policies for social media and messaging services like Facebook or Twitter, you might give us permission to access information from those accounts or services.

-Publicly available sources.
-Public information may include information from places such as Companies House, the electoral register and information that has been published in articles / newspapers.
+- Publicly available sources.
+Public information may include data from places such as Companies House, the electoral register and information that has been published in articles / newspapers.
 Additionally, the Post Office’s National Change of Address database allows us to keep your information up to date.

 4. The lawful basis for processing